TaymazKH/picen/README.md

 ## Algorithms

 This program uses block ciphers to encrypt and decrypt images.<br>
-The main algorithm is the CBC mode and AES-128 is used as the PRP.
+The main algorithm is the OFB mode and AES-128 is used as the PRP.

 ## Setup